jrafferty15/Neutron-Data-Analysis/README.md

 Mainly made this automate some data analysis needed for a project.
 Uses example excel file with random data that a collegue gave me.
 Can be used for anything really that requires digital signal processing for analysis.
-Used Anaconda enviorment and Spyder 3.8. this readme will detail how to use.
+Used Anaconda environment and Spyder 3.8. this readme will detail how to use.

 0. I am a big fan of anaconda and spyder.
 Its fairly easy to install various libraries using the navigator.
 If you have some experience w/python then you can use whatever IDE/Distrubtion is most convenient.